espressif/esp-at/docs/en/AT_Command_Set/websocket_at_commands.rst

 - **<buffer_size>**: WebSocket buffer size.
 Unit: byte.
 Range: [1,16384].
 Default: 1024.
 - **<auth_mode>**:

-  - 0: no authentication.
+  - 0: No authentication.
 In this case ``<pki_number>`` and ``<ca_number>`` are not required.
-  - 1: the client provides the client certificate for the server to verify.
+  - 1: The client provides the client certificate for the server to verify.
-  - 2: the client loads CA certificate to verify the server's certificate.
+  - 2: The client loads CA certificate to verify the server's certificate.
-  - 3: mutual authentication.
+  - 3: Mutual authentication.

 - **<pki_number>**: the index of certificate and private key.
 If there is only one certificate and private key, the value should be 0.
 - **<ca_number>**: the index of CA. If there is only one CA, the value should be 0.